kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 This chapter is designed a bit differently than others.
 Each topic gets its own mini chapter, including a high-level introduction with a starter project so you’re ready to dive in.

 This lets you go only as deep as you want on the topics that interest you.
-Feel free to:
+Feel free to choose one of these three options:

-- Read from start to finish as you would any other chapter.
+1. **Start to finish**.
+The first option is to read from start to finish as you would any other chapter.
 Each topic works with the same sample project.
-- Skip to any section that interests you and complete it in tutorial fashion.
+2. **Skip ahead.** Alternatively you could skip to any section that interests you and complete it in tutorial fashion.
 Starter and completed projects are included for each section, so you don’t need to worry about getting up to speed.
-- Read just the introduction of each section to get a high level understanding of these three topics.
+3. **Skim**.
+Finally you could read just the introduction of each section to get a high level understanding of these three topics.
 You can always return later for a deeper dive of the section.

 All sections work with an app called EmojiRater that consists of a collection view displaying various emojis.